Welcome to the website for CS101 Section 7D1. This is an online course section for students enrolled at the WVU main campus in Morgantown.

 - I will update Participation grades usually after two or three have been due.
 I don't give feedback on these, you will just see your grade adjusted if you did the assignment(s).

-- MyITLab grades are computed automatically.
-The course coordinator will import these into the CS101 gradebook periodically throughout the semester, usually after each assignment is due, if we have data available from the MyITLab team.
+- MyLab grades are computed automatically.
+The course coordinator will import these into the CS101 gradebook periodically throughout the semester, usually after each assignment is due, if we have data available from the MyLab team.